 I'm a sucker for fun, hair-accessory trends.
-For years, I was head over heels for padded headbands, long before they got famous on TikTok.
+For years, I was head over heels for those cute headbands for face washing, long before they got famous on TikTok.
 More recently, however, I’ve fully embraced claw clips.
 And it’s been a surprising delight, because for the longest time, I thought that my fine hair simply wasn’t cut out for the accessory.

 In reality, I just had to find the clips that worked best for my slippery strands.
 Knowing I’m not alone in this endeavor, I went ahead and rounded up the best hair clips for thin/fine hair.
 To do so, I scoured the web for best-selling products and chatted with hairstylists for their top-recommended accessories.